Lana has never been afraid of a challenge.

 Lana has tried cases in both state and federal courts.
 She has experience in jury trials, bench trials, class certification hearings, Frye/Daubert hearings and has taken hundreds of depositions over the course of her career.
 With clients located all over the country, and ranging from large chemical companies to small businesses, Lana has practiced in a variety of jurisdictions, including Alabama, Mississippi, Kentucky, Ohio, Texas, Pennsylvania, Michigan and New Jersey.

-In addition to her normal litigation practice, Lana serves as Associate General Counsel to a leading heavy truck component manufacturer/distributor.
+In addition to her normal litigation practice, Lana serves as Assistant General Counsel to a leading heavy truck component manufacturer/distributor.
 In this role, she manages all facets of the company’s legal and compliance matters, from day-to-day consultation to the most complex and significant pieces of litigation.

 I. Representative Matters:

 - Defending numerous class action, mass joinder and multi-plaintiff lawsuits in which the plaintiffs claimed personal injuries and property damage as the result of alleged exposure to various wood-treating chemicals, including creosote, pentachlorophenol and arsenic (e.g, Avance v.
 Kerr-McGee (E.D.
 Texas); Andrews v.
 Kerr-McGee (N.D.
 Miss); Batcheldor v.
 Kerr-McGee (N.D.
 Miss).